influxdata/docs-v2/content/telegraf/v1.27/data_formats/input/binary.md

 The above configuration has one `[[inputs.file.binary]]` section per message type and uses a filter in each of those sections to apply the correct configuration by comparing the 3rd byte (containing the message type).
-This will lead to the following output
+This results in the following output:

 ```text
 metricA,address=383,failure=false count=42i,value=3.1415 1658835984000000000